richmahn/en_tn/mrk/11/intro.md

 #### Structure and Format ####

 Some translations indent each line of poetry to make it easier to read.
-The ULB does this with the poetry in 11:9-10, 17.
+The ULB does this with the poetry in 11:9-10, 17, which is quoted from the OT.

 #### Special concepts in this chapter ####